-Use protective equipment for your eyes, ears, hands, feet, and head.
+The use of protective equipment for eyes, ears, hands, feet, and head is recommended.

-1. Wear eye protection.
+1. Wear safety glasses.

 2. Wear hearing protection.

 Adding Fuel

 Use only clean, fresh diesel fuel or biodiesel fuels with low (<500 ppm) or ultra low (<15 ppm) sulfur content.
 The minimum cetane rating should be 40.
 Purchase fuel in quantities that can be used within 180 days to ensure fuel freshness.